PoojaSubrahmanyam/PIZZA-SALES-CASE-STUDY-2/README.md

 9. [What was the total volume of pizzas ordered for each hour of the day?](#9-what-was-the-total-volume-of-pizzas-ordered-for-each-hour-of-the-day)
 10. [What was the volume of orders for each day of the week?](#10-what-was-the-volume-of-orders-for-each-day-of-the-week)

+### The exclusions and extras columns will need to be cleaned up before using them in your queries.
+There are some known data issues with this table so be careful when using this in your queries - make sure to check the data types for each column in the schema SQL!

 ## 1. How many pizzas were ordered?